Lab#

 Q4: Calculate the minimum change detectable with 16 animals.#

-Use alternative='two-sided' as we do not know whether the number of misses is always increasing.
+Use alternative='two-sided' and as we do not know whether the number of misses is always increasing.
+Also, use contrast='paired' as we are doing a paired test we are compairing the same mice across each category.

 Hint: Use the power-calculator, and then use that effect size to calculate the min_change.